 The first thing you need to work out is whether your moisturiser should have an oil-base or water-base.
 This will depend on where your skin sits on our spectrum of oily, combination or dry.
-Oily skin bases should opt for a water based moisturiser whereas very dry skin types should opt for a more emollient and oil-based moisturiser.
+Oily skin bases should opt for a water-based moisturiser whereas very dry skin types should opt for a more emollient and oil-based moisturiser.
 If you’re in the middle you could opt for either although steer away from very oily moisturisers.
-If you have combination skin with a very oily T-zone but very dry sides then you might want to consider using to different moisturisers to suit each area.
+If you have combination skin with very oily T-zone but very dry sides then you might want to consider using two different moisturisers to suit each area.
 Always try in the shop if possible the moisturiser to see how it feels against the skin of your face.

 Next is your major skin problem.
-If you have acne or are prone to break outs, then opt for products which are “non-comogenic”.
+If you have acne or are prone to breakouts, then opt for products which are “non-comedogenic”.
 Essentially this means that they won’t clog up your pores.
 On the other hand, if your major skin problem is skin ageing then consider a moisturiser which contains alpha hydroxy acids (AHAs).
 These fruit-derived peeling agents exfoliate the skin and increase cell turnover to improve the appearance of ageing skin.
-Retinol, or Vitamin A is another key anti-ageing ingredient which if used regularly at night can retard wrinkle formation and soften the appearance of lines.
+Retinol or Vitamin A is another key anti-ageing ingredient which if used regularly at night can retard wrinkle formation and soften the appearance of lines.
 You can use a night time moisturiser with Retinol.
 Or use it separately as a serum before applying a regular moisturiser.

 Select bioactive ingredients

 Finally, choose a moisturiser with Vitamins and active ingredients that can also target your secondary skin problems.
 For instance, if you have a problem with uneven pigmentation or dull looking skin then ensure that your moisturiser has Vitamin C. If rough textured skin is a problem, then use a moisturiser with Shea butter which helps soften skin.
-Acne scarring can again be targeted by a moisturisers that contain skin softening ingredients like Shea butter as well as Vitamin E which helps boost circulation.
+Acne scarring can again be targeted by moisturisers that contain skin softening ingredients like Shea butter as well as Vitamin E which helps boost circulation.
 Vitamin C and Hyaluronic acid an also help stimulate collagen production which helps lift and smooth out scars, fine lines and wrinkles.

 The 6 key ingredients to look out for when choosing a moisturiser